wazo-platform/asterisk-opus/README.md

 # Asterisk Opus/VP8 patch

-**Note:** The VP8 format module has not yet been updated for Asterisk 13.

 **Note:** This code applies to Asterisk 13.
 Other versions of this patch are available:

 * [Asterisk 11](https://github.com/seanbright/asterisk-opus/tree/asterisk-11)